GarhomLee/LeetCode/README.md

 1437.
 Check If All 1's Are at Least Length K Places Away 1460.
 Make Two Arrays Equal by Reversing Sub-arrays 1480.
 Running Sum of 1d Array
-1512.
+1491.
+Average Salary Excluding the Minimum and Maximum Salary 1512.
 Number of Good Pairs

 ### Linked List